taosdata/TDengine/docs/en/05-develop/01-connect/09-rest-api.md

 ## Connect

-Copy code bellow to your editor and run it.
+Please copy the code below to your editor and run it.

 ```bash
 curl -L \